Mateusz-Sygut/Benchy/README.md

 ## What this project is

-**ŁawAppka** is a mobile client backed by Supabase.
-Users see benches on a map, browse them in lists, add new ones with description and metadata, and rate them.
-Some logic (automatic rarity, achievements, rating averages) lives in the database as SQL triggers and functions.
+**ŁawAppka** is a cross-platform mobile app (Expo / React Native) for sharing and exploring public benches.
+Data is stored in **Supabase** (PostgreSQL): you see benches on a map and in lists, can add your own with a description, type, tags, and location, and rate what others added.
+Heavier rules—how new benches get a rarity tier, achievements, rolling average ratings—are enforced in the database with SQL triggers and functions, not only in the app code.

 ## Repository layout